The other side of fame

 VOCABULARY

 First, as a warm‐up, students have to brainstorm what comes into their minds when they hear the word fame.
 To do this task, you can make students work in pairs or groups, if possible.
 Next, they learn some related vocabulary.
 They read a few sentences and match the underlined words and phrases to the meanings given.
 The task is based around the following words and phrases: follow, stare, be in the public eye, the centre of attention, well-known.
-Then, they discuss a few questions that include the vocabulary from the previous exercise and serve as a lead‐in to a video.
+Then, they discuss a few questions that include the vocabulary from the previous exercise.

 VIDEO